 To build a raised concrete patio with pavers, you’ll need a wide range of tools and materials.

-Here’s a list of must-haves for your raised patio project:
+Here’s a list of must-haves for your project:

 How to Build a Raised Concrete Patio With a Retaining Wall

-If you’re building a wall that’s over 4 feet tall, check with your local municipality as you may need to obtain a building permit.
-In addition, consider hiring an expert (like a structural engineer) to ensure proper drainage.
+If you’re building a retaining wall that’s over 3 feet tall, check with your local municipality as you may need to obtain a building permit.
+In addition, consider hiring an expert (like a structural engineer) to ensure proper railings are in place.

 Mark the patio area using a string line and grade stakes.
 Make sure that the layout is square and level by using a carpenter’s square.

-If you plan on building a curved patio, use a thick rope or garden hose to mark the area.
+If you plan on building a curved patio, use a thick rope or garden hose to mark the area and outline it with bright orange spray paint.

 Dig a trench along the area where the retaining wall will be built and ensure the excavated area is level.

-You’ll need to dig a trench of 2 to 3 inches to accommodate your gravel base, along with several inches to cover half of the first layer of blocks.
+You’ll need to dig a trench approximately 24” deep to accommodate your gravel base, along with the first layer of blocks.

-Then, add 2-3 inches of gravel or crushed stone as the base.
+Next, add 2-3 inches of gravel or crushed stone as the base.
 Compact it using a vibratory plate compactor or hand tamper to ensure proper drainage for your wall.
-Make sure that the base is compact and level.
+Follow this up by adding another 3 to 6 inches of gravel, and ensure proper leveling and compaction are done.

 Start laying the first level of retaining wall blocks at the base.

 Ensure that the correct side of the block is facing you.
-Begin at the center of the wall and work your way out to the sides.
-Use a rubber mallet to tap the blocks into place.
+Begin at the center of the wall and work your way out to the sides, using a rubber mallet to tap the blocks into place.

-Stack the additional levels of retaining wall blocks.
+Continue to stack the additional levels of retaining wall blocks.
 To create a pattern similar to brickwork, each row should be offset by half the length of the block.
-(If you need design inspiration, check out our guide on top paver pattern trends!)

 Follow the manufacturer’s instructions for adding any necessary reinforcement, such as geogrid or pins, to secure the blocks.

-If your retaining wall blocks are built with groove systems, they don’t need adhesive in order for them to lay on top of each other.
+If your retaining wall blocks are built with tongue and groove systems, they don’t need adhesive for them to connect.

 Unilock tip: For a more complete guide on how to build a retaining wall, check out our blog on how to build an interlocking concrete block retaining wall.